Last time I gave a sketchy overview of evolutionary game theory. Now let’s get serious.

 John Maynard Smith defined to be evolutionarily stable strategy if when we add a small population of ‘invaders’ distributed according to any other probability distribution the original population is more fit than the invaders.

-In simple terms: a small ‘invading’ population can’t do better than the population as a whole.
+In simple terms: a small ‘invading’ population will do worse than the population as a whole.

 Mathematically, this means: